BuenosTours – Private Buenos Aires Tours

 Live Bands – first sit down and enjoy the show…

-Club Museum puts on live bands every Wednesday from around 9pm to 10pm.
-During this time I recommend that you sit either on the second or third floor so you can enjoy your food and the music simultaneously without losing your voice attempting to talk to your friends over the speakers.
-I made this mistake on my first visit to the museum – never again.
-To ensure that you have a decent seat you can reserve a table in advance (see end of post for details), though to do so you should have at least 6 or 7 people in your party.
+Club Museum puts on live bands most Wednesdays from around 9pm to 10pm.
+During this time it is probably more comfortatble to sit either on the second or third floor balconies so you can enjoy your food and the music simultaneously without losing your voice attempting to talk to your friends over the speakers.
+To ensure that you have a decent seat you can reserve a table in advance (see below for details), though to do so you should have at least 6 or 7 people in your party.

 Once 10pm rolls around make your way down to the dance floor where the DJ will surely play every song Madonna has ever recorded.
-I would say that Madonna sings about 15% of the songs played in Buenos Aires nightclubs.
-Museum is no different.
-The mix at Museum is mostly 80s music and electronic.
+It may be true that Madonna sings about 15% of the songs played in Buenos Aires nightclubs, and Museum is no different.
+The mix at Museum is mostly 80s music and electronic, with some latin favorites thrown in.

 Dancing through the evening in Buenos Aires